Dr Callum Munday

 Academic profile

-Callum's completed his DPhil at Oxford in 2019 as part of the NERC Environmental Research DTP.
+Callum completed his DPhil at Oxford in 2019 as part of the NERC Environmental Research DTP.
 His project investigated the plausibility of climate model projections of southern African rainfall.
 As part of this research, he considered how we can make the most out of models to generate and test hypothesis about how regional climate systems function.
 The DPhil project contributed to the NERC-funded Future Climate for Africa (FCFA) UMFULA project.
-During his DPhil, he also took an interest in the climate controls on dust emission, contributing to the field-component of the CLARIFY project in Namibia.
+Following his DPhil, Callum was a postdoctoral scientist with the FCDO-funded REACH water security programme (2019-2021) and on the NERC-funded DRYCAB programme (2021-2024).
+He was also a visiting scientist at the UK Met Office (2020) and in the Oceanography Department in the University of Cape Town (2021-2022).

 Current Research